 14. Respect the lavatory.

 It is said that “the normally accepted minimum ratio of lavatories to passengers is 1:50”.
 This said, most of the time someone is waiting for the lavatory as soon as you step in it, even if there is no line, many people sit and wait to see it become available.
-You’re not at home, you’re not free to take as much time as you want.
+So just be respectful with your time – no full body sponge-baths haha!

 15. Keep the kids in check.